YoongiKim/AutoCrawler/README.md

 Detects data imblance based on number of files.

 When crawling ends, the message show you what directory has under 50% of average files.

+I recommend you to remove those directories and re-download.